Josh Allen College Stats: From Laramie, Wyoming to Top-10 Pick

 Josh Allen has always had the reputation of being a gunslinger, dating back to his college days at Firebaugh High School, to junior college, to the Wyoming Cowboys, and then to the Buffalo Bills.
-How did he get this moniker, and what were Allen’s college stats?
+But Allen wasn’t a guaranteed superstar in the NFL Draft.
+The Bills took a chance on a high0upside gunslinger.
+How did he get the reputation and what were his college stats?

 Josh Allen’s Gunslinger Mentality

-As a quarterback at Firebaugh High School in California, Allen’s talent was obvious, but he could have been a more polished signal-caller.
+As a quarterback at Firebaugh High School in California, Allen’s talent was obvious, but he certainly wasn’t the most polished quarterback in the country.

-After receiving no major college offers, Allen enrolled at Reedley Junior College, where a relative was the head coach.
-He again struggled with accuracy, completing a conference-low 49% of his passes in his lone season with the program.
+That apparently wasn’t enough to earn any scholarships to four-year schools.
+So, Allen enrolled at Reedley Junior College, where a relative was the head coach.
+His accuracy never improved, as he completed a conference-low 49% of his passes in his lone season with the program.

-247Sports ranked him the fifth-best JUCO quarterback, and he enrolled at Wyoming in 2015.
+247Sports ranked him the fifth-best junior college quarterback in the country, and he enrolled at Wyoming in 2015.

-At Wyoming, Allen continued his weird career trajectory — sitting in 2015 before leading the country in big-time throws and finishing fifth in interceptions in 2016.
-That was when his Howitzer of an arm began to turn the heads of pro scouts.
+With the Cowboys, Allen continued his weird career trajectory — sitting in 2015 before a 2016 season full of both highlight-reel throws and terrible interceptions.
+The good throws and the arm talent began to turn the heads of pro scouts.

 He did, after all, finish with 3,202 yards and 28 touchdowns.

-Allen’s final year in Laramie raised more questions than answers.
-The Wyoming QB finished the year averaging under 200 passing yards a game, throwing for just 1,812 yards and 16 touchdowns in an 11-game season.
+Allen’s final year in Laramie brought more questions than answers.
+The Wyoming QB finished the year with less than 200 passing yards a game, throwing for just 1,812 yards and 16 touchdowns in an 11-game season.

-He did end the year on an eight-touchdown streak over the final four games, but it was obvious his potential and not his production would determine his draft position.\
+He did end the year with eight touchdowns in the final four games, but it was obvious his potential and not his production would determine his draft position.

 From Wyoming to Buffalo, Josh Allen’s Development

 Allen is perhaps the single most polarizing draft prospect of the last 10 years.
-His traits were undeniable, as there aren’t many — if any — quarterbacks in NFL history with his combination of size, running ability, and arm talent.
+His traits were obvious, as there aren’t many — if any — quarterbacks in NFL history with his combination of size, rushing ability, and arm talent.

-Still, any team willing to use a first-round pick on a guy with just 5,000 yards and 21 interceptions at Wyoming was sure to be questioned by some.
+Still, it was risky to use a top 10 pick on a guy with just 5,000 yards and 21 interceptions at Wyoming.
 Multiple pundits, like ESPN’s Mel Kiper Jr., were huge fans, dismissing some of Allen’s polarizing play as a product of his environment.

 “When you look at who finished the strongest of the Top 3 quarterbacks, he (Josh Allen) did,” Kiper said after mocking Allen first overall.
 “And you could say he had this shoulder injury, but he came back from the shoulder against Central Michigan in the bowl, and he lit it up, made NFL throws, showed tremendous competitiveness.”